antoan-s/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/bpa-faq.md

   }

   if (hadErrors) {
-    throw new Error("Some solutions failed to uninstall");
+    throw new Error("Some solutions failed to uninstall.
+Retrying the script may fix this issue.");
   }
   console.info("BPA Solutions removed successfully");
 };